timeplus-io/proton/examples/README.md

 - jdbc: demonstrates how to connect to Proton via JDBC using DBeaver or Metabase.

-- onebrc: Proton is based on ClickHouse, which is an OLAP workhorse, and query processing of 1 billion rows (of historical data) from the [1 billion row challenge](https://github.com/gunnarmorling/1brc) is fast, out-of-the-box.
+- onebrc: Aggregation of 1 billion rows (of historical data) from the [1 billion row challenge](https://github.com/gunnarmorling/1brc) is fast, out-of-the-box.
+This is because Proton is based on ClickHouse, an open-source column-oriented DBMS for OLAP workloads.